revbayes/revbayes/help/md/dnPhyloCTMC.md

 ## name
-`dnPhyloCTMC`: Distribution of a phylogenetic continuous-time Markov chain
+dnPhyloCTMC

 ## title
+Distribution of a phylogenetic continuous-time Markov chain

+## description
 The parameters of a phylogenetic model – a tree topology with branch lengths, a substitution model that describes how observations evolve over the tree, etc. – collectively form a distribution called the _phylogenetic continuous-time Markov chain_.

-## description
 dnPhyloCTMC gives the probability distribution of tip labels on a phylogenetic tree given an phylogenetic continuous-time Markov chain model.

 ## details